vert-x/vert-x.github.io/docs_md/mods_manual.md

 ### deploys

 Contains a comma separated list of the modules that this module deploys at runtime.
-It's optional and can be used when [creating self contained modules]().
+It's optional and can be used when [creating nested modules](#nested-mods).

 ### description

 Text description of the module.
-This field is mandatory if you want to register the module in the [Vert.x module registry]()
+This field is mandatory if you want to register the module in the Vert.x [module registry](http://modulereg.vertx.io)

     "description": "This module implements a highly scalable toaster.
 The toaster....."

 ### licenses

 JSON array of strings containing the names of the license(s) used in the the module.
-This field is mandatory if you want to register the module in the [Vert.x module registry]()
+This field is mandatory if you want to register the module in the Vert.x [module registry](http://modulereg.vertx.io)

     "licenses": ["The Apache Software License Version 2.0", "Some other license"]